Tactile arrow

 Figure 4-2.
 This APS has a high-contrast, raised tactile arrow on the pushbutton and a high-contrast, recessed tactile arrow on the sign above the button

 Figure 4-3.
-The tactile arrow above the pushbutton on this APS is superimposed on a larger visual arrow
+The tactile arrow above the pushbutton on this APS is superimposed on a larger visual arrow, but is not on the pushbutton as required by MUTCD

 Figure 4-4.
-The tactile arrow is located on top of this APS housing (note the lack of necessary color contrast between the arrow and housing)
+The tactile arrow is located on top of this APS housing but is not on the pushbutton as required by MUTCD (also note the lack of required color contrast between the arrow and housing)

-A raised (tactile) arrow may be part of the pushbutton as seen in Figure 4-2, above the pushbutton (Figure 4-3) or on top of the device (Fig 4-4) and is used to communicate to pedestrians which crosswalk is controlled by the pushbutton.
+A raised (tactile) arrow is required by MUTCD to be on the pushbutton and is used to communicate to pedestrians which crosswalk is controlled by the pushbutton.
 The tactile arrow provides confirmation that is similar to the printed sign and arrow which are commonly provided for pedestrians who are sighted.

-The arrow should contrast with its background.
-On most APS, this arrow also vibrates during the WALK interval.
+The arrow must contrast with its background.
+The arrow is the part of the APS that vibrates during the WALK interval.

 Additional information